zerooo111/tick-streamer/architecture.md

 ### Data Security

-- Encryption at rest for ClickHouse
+- Encryption at rest for TimescaleDB
 - Connection string encryption in configs
 - Audit logging for data access
 - Regular security updates and patches